tchajed/mixcode/README.md

 ### Generating commented block of code for function/struct

-`M-x mixcode-insert-code RET func/struct-name`
+`M-x mixcode-insert-code RET func/struct`

 ### Generating WP theorem statement (incl. commented block of code)

-`M-x mixcode-insert-wp RET funcname`
+`M-x mixcode-insert-wp RET func`

 Remember to use `TAB` to see what's loaded and to auto-complete!